Two years ago we had a rare family outing at the Dallas Museum of Art

 properly), and of course, scale.
 The painting is boundless

-with no ends to the table surface in all 4 directions.
-Observe many types of food and drinks, packaging, presentations, varying in colors, texture and origin (better quality image found here).
-Thus the painting represents big data so much better than
+with no ends to the table surface and seemingly infinite horizon in all 4 directions.
+Observe many types of food and drinks, packaging, presentations, colors, texture and origin.
+Thus the painting represents big data so much better than many technical papers or diagrams.

-The 2d and final painting is by Wayne Thiebaud Salads, Sandwiches, and Desserts, 1962:
+The 2d and final painting is by Wayne Thiebaud Salads, Sandwiches, and Desserts, 1962 (better quality image found here):

 |